Chart Color Schemes

 Stafford has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 22 projects that are expected to impact the area.
-Notable projects include Stafford City Shopping Centre Redevelopment, Haven Townhomes at Stafford Heights, Stafford Central Mixed-Use Development, and Windsor Dual Tower Development.
-The following list details those projects likely to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 22 projects that could impact this region.
+Notable ones include Stafford City Shopping Centre Redevelopment, Haven Townhomes Stafford Heights, Stafford Central Mixed-Use Development, and Windsor Dual Tower Development.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.